yoogesh1983/Different_Practice_Projects/python/01_Django/YoogehPythonProject/blogpost/README.md

 > pip install requests

-To install the Django Rest API, install following:
+To use the Django Rest API, install following:

 > pip install djangorestframework
 >